IBM-Bluemix-Docs/compare-comply/schema.md

   - `effective_dates`: An array that identifies the date or dates on which the document becomes effective.
     - `confidence_level`: The confidence level of the identification of the effective date.
 Possible values include `High`, `Medium`, and `Low`.
     - `text`: An effective date, which is listed as a string.
     - `text_normalized`: The normalized form of the effective date, which is listed as a string.
-This element is optional; that is, the service output lists it only if normalized text exists.
+This element is optional; it is returned only if normalized text exists.
     - `location`: The location of the date as defined by its `begin` and `end` indexes.
     - `provenance_ids`: An array that contains zero or more keys.
 Each key is a hashed value that you can send to IBM to provide feedback or receive support.
   - `contract_amounts`: An array that monetary amounts that identify the total amount of the contract that needs to be paid from one party to another.